aidanh2oman/SS3700-Final-Project/Pages/Avatar Therapy.md

 'AVATAR Therapy' is normally run in 6 weekly sessions, roughly thirty minutes each.
 The patient gets a recording of each session as well.
 More recently virtual reality has been used to enhance this further.

+> [!quote]
-"In a randomized controlled trial of AVATAR therapy, Craig et al. found a large effect size in reducing the severity of persistent auditory verbal hallucinations”.
+> "In a randomized controlled trial of AVATAR therapy, Craig et al. found a large effect size in reducing the severity of persistent auditory verbal hallucinations”.

 ---
 ##### Related